dice-group/IGUANA/docs/architecture.md

 ### **core controller**

-The core which implements the Tasks and Workers to use.
-How HTTP responses should be handled.
-How to analyze the benchmark queries to give a little bit more extra information in the results.
+The core controller implements the tasks and workers you  want to use.
+It also specifies how HTTP responses should be handled and how the benchmark queries should be analyzed to gain additional information for the results.

 ### **result processor**

-The result processor consist of the metrics to apply to the query execution results and how to save the results.
+The result processor consists of the metrics, that should be applied to the query execution results, and specifies how to save these results.
 Most of the SOtA metrics are implemented in Iguana.
-If one's missing it is pretty easy to add a metric though.
+If a metric should be missing, it can be easily added to Iguana.

-By default it stores its result in a ntriple file.
-But you may configure it, to write the results directly to a Triple Store.
+By default, the result processor stores its results in a file.
+But you may configure it, to write the results directly to a triple store.

-On the processing side, it calculates various metrics.
+On the processing side, the result processor calculates various metrics.

+#### Available metrics

 Per run metrics:
 * Query Mixes Per Hour (QMPH)